dev-laww/next-e-commerce/docs/ENDPOINTS.md

 - NOTE: Provide endpoints for the following.
 See equivalent endpoints on their respective sections.
     - **Permissions**
         - Format: `REQ /roles/:id/permissions`
             - `GET`: Get a list of all permissions for a specific role.
+        - Format: `REQ /roles/:id/permissions/:id`
-        - `POST`: Create a new permission for a specific role.
+            - `POST`: Link a specific permission to a specific role.
-        - `PUT`: Update a specific permission for a specific role.
+            - `DELETE`: Unlink a specific permission from a specific role.
     - **Users**
         - Format: `REQ /roles/:id/users`
             - `GET`: Get a list of all users for a specific role.
+        - Format: `REQ /roles/:id/users/:id`
-        - `POST`: Create a new user for a specific role.
+            - `POST`: Link a specific user to a specific role.
-        - `PUT`: Update a specific user for a specific role.
+            - `DELETE`: Unlink a specific user from a specific role.

 ## Permissions